Checkpointing, Rerunning, and Retraining Experiments¶

 The directory where the H2O.ai Brain meta model files are stored is tmp/H2O.ai_brain.
 In addition, the default maximum brain size is 20GB.
 Both the directory and the maximum size can be changed in the config.toml file.

-To run a new experiment using an existing experiment’s settings, click the right side of the experiment that you want to use as the basis for the new experiment, then select New Model with Same Params.
+To run a new experiment using an existing experiment’s settings, click the right side of the experiment that you want to use as the basis for the new experiment, then select New Experiment with Same Settings.
 This opens the experiment settings page.
 From this page, you can rerun the experiment using the original settings, or you can specify to use new data and/or specify different experiment settings.
 Click Launch Experiment to create a new experiment with the same options.

-To retrain an experiment’s final pipeline, click the right side of the experiment that you want to use as the basis for the new experiment, then select Retrain Final Pipeline.
+To retrain an experiment’s final pipeline, click on the group of square icons next to the experiment that you want to use as the basis for the new experiment and click Retrain / Refit, then select From Final Checkpoint.
 This opens the experiment settings page with the same settings as the original experiment except that Time is set to 0.